Acupuncture for Dizziness

 - Non-specific dizziness — vague heaviness, “woolly head”, brain fog.
 Often related to anxiety, stress, sleep deprivation, blood-sugar dysregulation or chronic fatigue.

-Common causes to exclude
+Common causes of dizziness to exclude first

 Before treating dizziness with TCM, the following warrant medical assessment: sudden onset, associated with neurological symptoms (weakness, speech disturbance, vision change), severe headache, hearing loss, persistent vomiting, recent head injury, falls, or chest symptoms.
 Inner-ear pathology (BPPV, Ménière’s, vestibular neuritis), cardiac arrhythmia, anaemia, low B12, hypothyroidism and medication side effects all need conventional evaluation.
 Acupuncture is a powerful adjunct once cause is established.